ColDog-Studios/RootPlane/README.md

 RootPlane is an open, modular control plane for managing, supporting, and securing IT environments through one universal agent.

-The project is intended for both internal IT teams and managed service providers (MSPs).
+The project is intended for internal IT teams, managed service providers (MSPs), self-hosters, and operators who want to provide managed dedicated instances.
 It combines remote monitoring and management with optional capabilities such as patching, vulnerability management, asset management, ticketing, documentation, remote control, warranty tracking, billing, mobile device management, and reporting.